 Diplomats say site bombed last year by Israel needs further investigation.

-Syria has been accused of involvement in al-Hariri’s assassination in order to maintain control over Lebanon.
-Syria has denied any role.
+Syria has been accused of involvement in al-Hariri’s assassination in order to maintain control over Lebanon, its small eastward neighbour.
+Damascus has denied any role in the killing.

-“Over the last 18 months, I have been talking with the Syrian foreign minister about … Syria’s responsibilities in the region in respect of counter-terrorism, in respect of Iraq, in respect of the Middle East peace process,” Miliband said.
+“Over the last 18 months I’ve been talking with the Syrian foreign minister about her [Syria’s] responsibilities in the region, in respect of terrorism, in respect of Iraq, in respect of the Middle East peace process, and we’ve got the chance now to take those discussions further forward,” he said.

 In London last week, Miliband welcomed Syria’s “new approach” to regional diplomacy, saying it could help stabilise the Middle East.

 Britain has supported ongoing rounds of indirect peace talks between Syria and Israel, which have been brokered by Turkey.

 Those negotiations have revolved around the Golan Heights, a strategic plateau that Israel captured from Syria during a Middle East war in 1967.

 Damascus has also come under increasing pressure from the US to police its western border with Iraq.

 Washington says the 2,000km-long border is a route for smugglers and foreign fighters who go on to launch attacks in Iraq.

 Miliband’s visit comes as the United Nations’ nuclear inspectorate prepares to report its findings on samples gathered from the site of an alleged nuclear reactor in Syria, which Israeli aircraft bombed in September 2007.